Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Implementation_Document.md

 ## Future improvements and shortages

 The code was written fully with objects.
 Now after the implementation of the code, I think it might have been easier to do for example the game board with just matrix table, and not board -object.

+### Known problems/updates

+* Bishop went in the same tile with Pawn.
+So again there is something wrong with the movement rules.
+It has something to do with KingInCheck -class, but the KingInCheck -class works on some instances.
+These are just super annoying.
+When I add something, something breaks somewhere else.
+    * Probably because some issue with movement rules, some tests aren't passed.
+    * I just have to make class KingCheckedCounter simpler
+* I haven't implemented the castling for the bot.
+* I haven't added enpassant for my bot.
+* I have to create my own random class.
+* I have to create my own Math.min and Math.max methods.
+These are super easy to do, though.
+* I have to move the moverules -class's method createMovementString into a different class.
+Now moverules does two things.
+* In Min-Max I don't have to keep the boolean maximizing player info at parameters.
+Side info is enough.